-1. Unless otherwise stated, pediatric protocols will apply to patients ≤ 14 years of age.
-If the patient's age is not known, then pediatric protocols will apply until there are physical signs that the patient has reached puberty/adolescence as indicated by armpit hair in boys and breast development in girls.
+Unless otherwise stated, pediatric protocols will apply to patients ≤ 14 years of age.
+If the patient's age is not known, then pediatric protocols will apply until there are physical signs that

+Pennsylvania Department of Health Operations 1000 - ALS - Adult/Peds the patient has reached puberty/adolescence as indicated by armpit hair in boys and breast development in girls.

 - 2. All ALS services must carry a commercial length-based device to estimate patient weight and appropriate drug dosages.
 When possible, these devices should be used as the primary method for determining the weight/appropriate drug doses for children.
 Additionally, the following formula or table may be used:

 - a.
 Formula: (Age in years x 3) + 7 = estimated weight in kgs.

 - b.
 Table

 - 1) 1 y/o =10 kg

 - 2) 3 y/o =15 kg

-- 3) 5 y/o = 20 kg
+- 3) 5 y/o =20 kg

-- 4) 7 y/o = 25 kg
+- 4) 7 y/o =25 kg

-- 5) 9 y/o = 30 kg
+- 5) 9 y/o =30 kg